autonomousvision/autonomousvision.github.io/README.md

     git checkout my-post
     ```
 3. work on branch / push my-post branch for collaboration
-4. rebase master on your branch and squash commits (note that all your commits to master will be visible in the public git history):
+4. rebase master on your branch and squash commits (note that all your commits to master will be visible in the git history):
     ```
     git checkout master
     git rebase -i my-post
     ```
-5. push master to private repo
+5. push master
     ```
     git push origin master
     ```
-6. publish blog post
+6. delete your branch

+    locally:
     ```
-    git remote add public git@github.com:autonomousvision/autonomousvision.github.io.git
-    git push public master
+    git branch -d my-post
     ```

-If you don't have access to cvlibs, either ask Andreas to give it to you or simply edit your blog post locally and then directly push it to the public repo (after squashing).
-If you do that, please ask somebody from AVG to update the private repo, too.
+    and remotely if you pushed your branch in step 3:
+    ```
+    git push origin --delete my-post
+    ```

 ## Instructions for Authors